lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

 ###### Superscalar

 CPU cores have many execution units, most also have multiple execution units of the same type.
 Keeping all the execution units busy at the same time requires multiple instructions to be dispatched (one instruction per execution unit) simultaneously.
-The ability of a CPU core to dispatch multiple instructions simultaneously is called being [superscalar](https://en.wikipedia.org/wiki/Superscalar_processor), whereas CPU's that can only dispatch a single instruction are called scalar.
+The ability of a CPU core to dispatch multiple instructions simultaneously is called being [superscalar](https://en.wikipedia.org/wiki/Superscalar_processor), whereas CPUs that can only dispatch a single instruction are called scalar.
 Superscalar capabilities are a form of [instruction-level parallelism](https://en.wikipedia.org/wiki/Instruction-level_parallelism).

 ###### SIMD